neherlab/SARS-CoV-2_variant-reports/reports/variant_report_latest_draft.md

 | JD.1.1| XBB.1.5.102.1.1 | 294 | 46% | FLip and S:A475V|
 | XCH.1 | GK.1.1/XBB.1.9.1 | 196 | 45% | FLip and S:704L and S:573I |
 | EG.5.1.8 | | 138 | 44% | FLip|

-It is plausible that BA.2.86's relative growth advantage will increase due to frequency dependent selection while XBB lineages are dominant, but this is not yet apparent in the data and hence speculation.
-While the first potentially beneficial RBD mutation has been detected in BA.2.86 in low numbers (e.g. S:F455S in BA.2.86.1 with 4 sequences from countries), the other fit lineages also continue to evolve.

 # Variant report 2023-08-31